SSWConsulting/SSW.Rules.Content/rules/organize-terminal-sessions-with-panes/rule.md

 type: rule
 tips: ""
 title: Do you organize your terminal sessions using Windows Terminal panes?
+seoDescription: Manage multiple command-line tools efficiently with Windows Terminal.
+Split the main window into panes for side-by-side sessions, simplifying navigation and boosting productivity.
+Ideal for monitoring processes, running multiple projects, and executing commands concurrently.
 uri: organize-terminal-sessions-with-panes
 authors:
   - title: Charles Vionnet